Riverton School District

-The Riverton School District is a community public school district that serves students in kindergarten through eighth grade from Riverton in Burlington County, New Jersey, United States.
+The Riverton School District is a community public school district that serves students in kindergarten through eighth grade from Riverton in Burlington County, in the U.S. state of New Jersey.

-As of the 2020–21 school year, the district, comprised of one school, had an enrollment of 294 students and 27.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.
+As of the 2022–23 school year, the district, comprised of one school, had an enrollment of 275 students and 28.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.8:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
-From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.
+From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I, and J.

 For ninth through twelfth grades, students in public school attend Palmyra High School in Palmyra, together with students from Beverly, as part of a sending/receiving relationship with the Palmyra Public Schools.
-In the early 1990s, the district had considered options to ends its sending relationship with Palmyra.
-As of the 2020–21 school year, the high school had an enrollment of 378 students and 31.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.2:1.
+In the early 1990s, the district had considered options to end its sending relationship with Palmyra.
+As of the 2021–22 school year, the high school had an enrollment of 729 students and 3.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 243.0:1.

 School

-Riverton Elementary School served 296 students in grades PreK-8 as of the 2020–21 school year.
+Riverton Elementary School served 299 students in grades PreK-8 as of the 2021–22 school year.